denten-books/plain-text/0-introduction.md

 [@allerton_generating_1978].
 Where can one locate the field of literary, textual application to human experience?
 And what is at stake in drawing the field's boundaries?

+The narrative of the long tail has since been [@benghozi_long_2010]

+Cite the impact on scientific knowledge here too.

+Canons, once unitary and monolithic,

 ## Methodology